cjRem44x/ZiggyPongz/README.md

 ## Disclaimer

 This is a learning project and is not intended for commercial use.
-All code is written for educational purposes to understand game development concepts and the Zig programming language.8
+All code is written for educational purposes to understand game development concepts and the Zig programming language.

 ## Building and Running